INMAS-Math/INMAS-Math/README.md

 Thank you all for your support!

 # How long has this program been running?
 The program saw its final year in 2025.
-Look **[here](https://github.com/INMAS-Math/INMAS-Math.github.io)** for a summary of our results and findings through the program, and for links to resources used.
+Look **[here](https://github.com/INMAS-Math/INMAS-Math.github.io)** for a summary of our results and findings through the program, and for links to technical/professional training resources used.

 ### Encouragements to our fourth Cohort 👋